Proudly serving Connecticut including - Glastonbury, Wethersfield, West Hartford and Nearby!

 If your eaves are shielded with eave flashing, such as a self-adhering rubberized asphalt and fiberglass mat (that self-seals when penetrated by fasteners), you probably won’t have to worry about ice dams.

-Contact Klaus Larsen LLC today to find out more about our snow removal solutions, or our other roofing services like roof repair and replacement.
-We work in New Britain, Bristol, Manchester, Middletown, Norwich, Hartford, Groton, East Hartford, Enfield, Vernon Rockville, Glastonbury, East Hampton, Tolland and cities nearby.
+Contact Klaus Larsen LLC today to find out more about our snow removal solutions, or our other roofing services like roof replacement.
+We work in Glastonbury, Manchester, West Hartford, Middletown, Bristol, Tolland, Glastonbury, East Hartford, Enfield, Groton and cities nearby.

 our service area